QuantEcon/python_lecture_sandpit/source/rst/information_consumption_smoothing-v3.rst

 :math:`t` knows both :math:`y_t` and the original shock :math:`\epsilon_t` and can use both of them to forecast future :math:`y_{t+j}`\ ’s.

+Furthermore, as we'll see below, representation :eq:`eqn_1` has the peculiar property that a positive shock :math:`\epsilon_{t+1}` leaves the discounted present value of the consumer's financial income at time :math:`t+1` unaltered.

 The second representation (of the **same** :math:`\{y_t\}` process) is